Cyberbullying is purposeful and repeated aggressive behavior inflicted through the use of digital or electronic devices.

-Download our new guide to learn more.
+Download our fact sheet to learn more.

 Dr. Stephanie Fredrick is an Assistant Professor of School Psychology and Associate Director of the Alberti Center for Bullying Abuse Prevention at the University at Buffalo, State University of New York.
 Her research investigates the role of families, peers, and schools in preventing bullying and cyberbullying and promoting mental health among youth.